giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 This is a nice way to define multiple entry points to a package, and as we've already seen, still "hides" the other implementation modules from the outside.

-Let's see how we test this using the "self-referencing" feature of JSM:
+Let's see how we test this using the "self-referencing" feature of ESM:

 ### Self-referencing the multiple entry points